bcoe/c8/README.md

 | `--clean` | should temp files be deleted before script execution | `boolean` | `true` |
 | `--experimental-monocart` | see [section below](#using-monocart-coverage-reports-experimental) for more info | `boolean` | `false` |

-## Checking for "full" source coverage using `--all`
+## Checking for "full" source coverage

-By default v8 will only give us coverage for files that were loaded by the engine.
+By default, v8 will only give us coverage for files that were loaded by the engine.
 If there are source files in your project that are flexed in production but not in your tests, your coverage numbers will not reflect this.
 For example, if your project's `main.js` loads `a.js` and `b.js` but your unit tests only load `a.js` your total coverage could show as `100%` for `a.js` when in fact both `main.js` and `b.js` are uncovered.

-By supplying `--all` to c8, all files in directories specified with `--src` (defaults to `cwd`) that pass the `--include` and `--exclude` flag checks, will be loaded into the report.
-If any of those files remain uncovered they will be factored into the report with a default of 0% coverage.
+C8 overcomes this issue: all files that pass the `--include` and `--exclude` flag checks will be loaded into the report.
+If any of those files remain uncovered, they will be factored into the report with a default of 0% coverage.

 ## SourceMap Support